IgniteUI/indigo-design-docfx/en/components/grid.md

 <img class="responsive-img" src="../images/grid_horizontal_scroll_masked.png" srcset="../images/grid_horizontal_scroll_masked@2x.png 2x" />

 Now your Grid group will take the dimensions of the Mask and you may use it in your layout in the same way as you would use a Grid without horizontal scrolling.
-When code for this component is generated it will automatically add a horizontal scrollbar respecting the mask dimensions as a dimension for your Grid.
+When code for this component is generated it will automatically add a horizontal scrollbar respecting the mask dimensions and using them for your Grid.

 ## Styling